Linet

 Linet Mor Menashe (Linet Menaşi, לינט מנשה, born 5 March 1975) is an Israeli-born Turkish-Jewish singer, best known for her performances of arabesque and pop music.
-She is well known in Turkey, Israel, and the Middle East, mostly thanks to her grasp over multiple languages (specifically Turkish, Hebrew, Arabic, Greek, Spanish, and English).
+She is well known in Turkey, Israel, and the Middle East, mostly thanks to her grasp overmultiple languages (specifically Turkish, Hebrew, Arabic, Greek, Spanish, and English).

 Biography

 Linet was born and raised in Israel.
 Her family had emigrated from Spain in the 15th century to the Ottoman Empire, like most Sephardic Jews, following the 1492 Alhambra decree, which exiled all Jews from Iberia.
 Her mother, Leyla Özgecan (also known as Leya Bonana, לילה), was a Turkish classical music singer from Bursa.
 Her father, Shmuel Menashe, was a resident of Istanbul.
 Both of her parents are Turkish-Jews.
 She has two sisters.
 On 18 March 2022, Linet's mother, Leyla Özgecan, died.

 Despite reports that she had served in the Israeli Army for 3 months, Linet stated in 2021 that she never served in the military, after which she became a resident in Turkey.

 Linet currently resides at Ataşehir, Istanbul.